ThomasHoussin/com.thomashoussin.fronius/README.md

 Adds support for Fronius inverter.

 # Drivers
-After installing the app, three possibilities are available :
+After installing the app, several possibilities are available :
 * Inverter : shows for every inverter PV power, daily/yearly/total Production, AC/DC current and AC/DC voltage.
 PV power is reported in energy tab
 * Smartmeter : shows current, voltage, frequency, power and energy (produced/injected) for every smartmeter
 * PowerFlow : shows for the site PV, Grid, Load and Akku power.
 Load is reported in energy tab.
-* Reporting : adds a reporting app that shows costs, savings, self-consumption rate, etc.
+* Reporting : using datamanager archive, adds a reporting app that shows costs, savings, self-consumption rate, etc.

 ## Donations
 Feel free to donate to  support the project !